DevExpress/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/10 Scale/50 Scale Markers.md

 You can specify a [format](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/marker/label/format.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/marker/label/#format') for the value displayed by a marker.
 Moreover, you are not limited to displaying this value only - you can customize the marker's text per your requirements using the [customizeText](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/marker/label/customizeText.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/marker/label/#customizeText') property.

 - **Layout**
-There are several options specifying the indents of marker elements.
+There are several properties specifying the indents of marker elements.
 Use the [topIndent](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/marker/topIndent.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/marker/#topIndent') property to set the distance between scale markers and scale labels.
 Also, the marker text can be indented from the separator using the [textTopIndent](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/marker/textTopIndent.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/marker/#textTopIndent') and [textLeftIndent](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/marker/textLeftIndent.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/marker/#textLeftIndent') options.
 In addition, you can set the height of marker separators.
 Use the [separatorHeight](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/marker/separatorHeight.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/marker/#separatorHeight') property to do this.